Megxit: 2022

 In April 2022 and on their way to attend the Invictus Games in the Netherlands, the couple made their first joint visit to the United Kingdom since stepping back from royal duties and met the Queen and Prince Charles.
 The Duke had previously been in the UK on his own for his grandfather's funeral in April 2021 and for unveiling a statue of his mother in July 2021.
 The couple made their first official appearance in the UK in June 2022 while attending the Platinum Jubilee National Service of Thanksgiving.
-They are expected to visit the UK and Germany in September 2022 for a number of charity events in Manchester, Düsseldorf, and London.
+They were expected to visit the UK and Germany in September 2022 for a number of charity events in Manchester, Düsseldorf, and London.

 In May 2022, Santa Barbara Police Department received reports of two trespassing incidents at Harry and Meghan's California home within the span of 12 days.
 As of July 2022, they have had six security incidents in total at the property since May 2021, though one of them occurred after the alarm was "mistakenly tripped".
 In August 2022, Harry filed a lawsuit against the Home Office and the Metropolitan Police, challenging the decision by RAVEC from January 2022 which stated that State security could not be made available to private individuals even if they wished to pay for it themselves.
 In November 2022 and in an interview with Channel 4 News, Neil Basu, the former National Police Chiefs' Council lead for Counter Terrorism Policing, confirmed the existence of threats against Meghan and Harry, some of which were investigated and resulted in prosecutions.

+2023

+In October 2023, Byline Times reported that Charles withdrew £700,000 in funding for Harry and Meghan, forcing them out of the Sandringham Agreement and spurring their pursuit of commercial deals in the US.
+This was reportedly because Harry had named, in a legal letter sent in April 2020, a key aide to Prince William who had allegedly received payments from Dan Wootton, then an executive editor of The Sun newspaper, for stories about Megxit and Archie, in a "cash-for-leaks scandal".
+This reporting corroborated Harry's own account in his memoir Spare, which Wootton had previously denied.

+A letter submitted as evidence to the court in December 2023 showed correspondence between the Queen's private secretary Sir Edward Young and Sir Mark Sedwill, the then Cabinet Secretary, in which Young emphasised that Harry and Meghan's security was of "paramount importance" to the Queen and her family though decisions about the provision of publicly funded security would be left to the British government, the Canadian government and the government of any other host country.
+This went against Harry's narrative that, following their choice to leave the UK, the royal family cut them off.